Cougar Sports Zone Concussion Management Policy

 -Any athlete with a suspected concussion will be instructed to follow-up with their pediatrician.
 Due to their age and developing brains of these athletes, the athlete’s parents and pediatrician will have the responsibility of managing these injuries.

 It is recommended that all athletes have a baseline neurocognitive test performed prior to the start of the season.
 There are many different tests available, none of which should be the sole decision making instrument in the concussion management process.
 Families may choose to have out of pocket baseline testing done, but it will not be required to participate in CSZ activities.
-Please contact our CSZ Athletic Trainer, Jason Engle, for more information regarding local testing options.
+Please contact our CSZ Athletic Trainer, Shannon Winston, for more information regarding local testing options.